BrightIon/feedback-and-locking/docs/index.md

 13. Example 3: Sinara Suservo

 ## Generic process control theory
-[Wiki page for PID](https://en.wikipedia.org/wiki/PID_controller) is a nice place to start.
+We are going to be discussing cloded-loop process control.
+Aka *FEEDBACK*.
+There is some system or 'process', we externally control it by first measuring some variable that is a consequence of the process (controller input), deciding how wrong it is with reference to a setpoint, and actuating something to influence the process (controller output).
+The [Wiki page for PID](https://en.wikipedia.org/wiki/PID_controller) is a nice place to start.
 (Just read the *Fundamental operation* section fr now, and skim the rest of the page)

-Once you've read a bit about the concept, dive in and [play with a simulator](https://brightion.github.io/feedback-and-locking/sim).
-There the blue line represents the setpoint (target value); red "control input" line represents a measurement of the process value; and the green "control output" line shows the actively controlled signal sent out by the controller to try to minimise the error (i.e. overlap red onto blue).
-The The default configuration in the simulator is slightly confusing, so I reccommend going through the following steps initially

- * set noise to zero
- * set Ki to zero
- * set Kd to zero
- * set Kp to ~0.5, and wait for things to settle
- * suddenly move the setpoint from positive to negative and back again to observe how fast the system takes to react to an impulse
- * now make small changes to the gains (K values) and repeat the impluse in order to explore...
- * turn the noise back up

 ## Human intuition (timescale)
 Humans are naturally pretty good PID controllers, often without realising it.
 If you have 3 people and a table/desk, its possible to play a game: